avafinger/OV5640_camera/readme.md

 Steps you should take
 =====================
 You will need a linux box to update your current distro with the new kernel image and modules with OV5640.
-You can also update the kernel with the new OV5640 driver manually from inside of your board without a second linux box but this instructions are out of the scope.
+You can also update kernel with the new OV5640 driver manually onboard without a second linux box but this instructions are out of the scope.

 * Identify where your SD_CARD